ndoll1998/AppliedTransformers/README.md

 ## How to use

 Our main goal is to provide a very simple yet scalable interface for both training and infering SOTA transformer models for serveral NLP tasks.
-The following shows a simple example to train a `BERT` model for aspect based sentiment analysis (from `examples/train_abse.py`).
+The following shows a simple example on how to train a `BERT` model for aspect based sentiment analysis (from `examples/train_abse.py`).

 ```python
 import torch